danielsaidi/website_danielsaidi/collections/_posts/2017/2017-08-23-alamofire-realm.md

 groups instead.

 Ok, back to storing auth tokens.
 Remember what I told you about the `ApiContext` earlier?
-Well, it's a **PERFECT** place to store these tokens, so let's do just that.
-Add an `authToken` property to the `ApiContext` protocol:
+Well, it's a perfect place to store tokens, so let's do that.

+First, add an `authToken` property to the `ApiContext` protocol:

 ```swift
 var authToken: String? { get set }
 ```

-Also, add this property to `NonPersistentApiContext` (if we had a persistent one, it would remember the auth token even if restarted the app, but that's something you could try to build yourself):
+Make sure to add this property to `NonPersistentApiContext` as well:

 ```swift
 var authToken: String?